thunderseethe/thunderseethe.github.io/content/posts/wasm-not-webassembly.md

 Harfbuzz doesn't expose anything to the Wasm embedded in a font, so it can trust that Wasm won't do anything malicious.

 The security offered by this sandboxing is one of the major selling points of Wasm.
-It can offer value where-ever folks want to allow arbitrary execution, but don't want to get pwned.
+It can offer value wherever folks want to allow arbitrary execution, but don't want to get pwned.
-Turns out that is many places in and outside the web.
+It turns out that is many places, in and outside the web.

 ## THE WEB ASSEMBLY IN NAME ONLY, FOR IT IS NEITHER

 So what's going on here?
 If Wasm isn't assembly, and isn't particularly web, why the name?
 We can find the answer in Wasm's origin story.
-Circa 2015, software engineering found itself in a conundrum.
-Programmers desperately wanted to not write Javascript, but simultaneously desperately wanted to run their apps in the browser.
+Circa 2015, programmers desperately wanted to not write Javascript, but simultaneously desperately wanted to run their apps in the browser.

-[Attempts](https://dart.dev/) were made to add a new "better" language to the browser, but these had failed, adding a new surface language could only ever kick the can down the road.
+[Attempts](https://dart.dev/) were made to add a new "better" language to the browser, but these had failed, adding a new surface language only staves off the problem temporarily.
 Eventually, folks will pine to avoid the new language alongside Javascript.
 A new language also does nothing to help folks with existing codebases that want to bring them to the web.
 They're still faced with the equally unsavory task of rewriting their app in the new language, rather than Javascript.